BoooC/Simple_processor/README.md

 ### Overview

-- **SP.v:** The Verilog code for a Simple Processor design, supporting a 5-stage pipeline, and tailored for the MIPS instruction set.
+- **SP.v:** The Verilog code for a Simple Processor design, tailored for the MIPS instruction set.

 - **MEM.v:** Responsible for controlling the access of input data.